top of page

 He thanks Laura Rikard, Chelsea Pace, and the entire faculty for the invaluable training and insight they've provided.

-Chaz officially adds the "Intimacy Director" hat to the multi-hyphenate hat stand.
+Chaz officially adds the "Intimacy Director" hat to his multi-hyphenate hat stand.

 REVIEWS | HANDS ON A HARDBODY